The head of PepsiCo has announced that he will be leaving after less than a year in the job, effective immediately.

 "When you don't see cash, all sorts of things go wrong," Kent says.
 "You overspend as an individual and overspend as a company."

-Wise words, but it's more than just philosophical fluff.
+Wise words, and it's more than just philosophical fluff.

 "People need to feel like they are chasing pennies down the hallway," Kent says of instilling his values in Coke’s 139,000 strong workforce.